 Cable separation:

-Maintain a minimum separation of [75] mm between cables of different circuits.
+Maintain a minimum separation of 75 mm between cables of different circuits.

-Maintain a horizontal separation of [300] mm between low and high voltage cables.
+Maintain a horizontal separation of 300 mm between low and high voltage cables.

-When low voltage cables cross high voltage cables, maintain vertical separation of [x] mm of with low voltage cables in the upper position.
+When low voltage cables cross high voltage cables, maintain vertical separation of 300 mm of with low voltage cables in the upper position.

-At crossovers, maintain a minimum vertical separation of [75] mm between low voltage cables and [150] mm between high voltage cables.
+At crossovers, maintain a minimum vertical separation of 75 mm between low voltage cables and 300 mm between high voltage cables.

-Maintain a minimum lateral and vertical separation of [300] mm for fire alarm and control cables when crossing other cables, with fire alarm and control cables in the upper position.
+Maintain a minimum lateral and vertical separation of 300 mm for fire alarm and control cables when crossing other cables, with fire alarm and control cables in the upper position.

-Install treated planks on lower cables [0.6] m in each direction at crossings.
+Install treated planks on lower cables 0.6 m in each direction at crossings.

-After the sand protective cover specified in Section 02315 - Excavating, Trenching and Backfilling is in place, install a continuous row of overlapping 38 mm x 140 mm pressure treated planks and interlocking cable blocks as indicated in the Contract Documents to cover the length of the run.

 Cable Installation In Ducts